 Are you ready for a challenge?
-This selection of mountains in the UK are not for the faint-hearted.
+This selection of mountains in the UK is not for the faint-hearted.
 Here are the best mountains to climb in the UK on your next adventure.

 The UK has many mountains ready for you to put yourself to the test and conquer.
 We have selected these challenging mountains that are worth the strenuous climb!
 From the famous big three to some smaller climbed peaks with plenty to offer.
 We explore some of the best mountains to climb in the UK.